adamaaronson/swordsmith/python/README.md

 		- If the chosen match can be placed without creating a dupe or invalid word, then recurse
 		- If the chosen match didn't work and there are more matches to try, use `minlook` again
 	- If none of the matches worked, restore the slot's previous word and return `False`

+---

+## MinlookBackjumpFiller

+Implementation of `Filler` that uses a minlook heuristic with backjumping.

+### Fields
+- `k`
+	- Number of potential matches to look ahead to at each fill step

+### Methods
+- `fill(self, crossword, wordlist, animate)`
+	- If the grid is already filled, just return `True`
+	- Choose next slot to fill using `fewest_matches` heuristic
+		- If `num_matches` is zero, crossword is unfillable, return `False` and the failed slot
+	- Use `minlook` to look ahead to at most `k` random matches and find the one that yields the most possible crossing matches
+		- Throw out both the chosen match and the failed matches from the matches list
+		- If the chosen match can be placed without creating a dupe or invalid word, then recurse
+		- If the chosen match didn't work and there are more matches to try, use `minlook` again
+        - If a recursive call failed on a slot that this slot doesn't cross, backjump by giving up on this slot and passing along that failed slot
+	- If none of the matches worked, restore the slot's previous word and return `False` along with the failed slot